marcs-feh/cpp-core/README.md

 - Avoid OOP madness
 - No `throw`s or weird control flow, prioritize returning errors whenever possible
 - Containers that are friendly towards custom allocators
-- Expose internals for user who wish to tinker, but do not force it upon them
+- Expose internals for users who wish to tinker, but do not force it upon them
 - Avoid excessive templating
 - No `delete[]`, use slices instead
 - Be able to glue everything into one `.cpp` file
-- All modules should be tested
+- Test coverage

 Design non-goals: